getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 contact equivalent nodal forces.
 The augmentation parameter ``r`` should be chosen in a range of acceptable values (close to the Young modulus of the elastic body, see Getfem user documentation).
-The parameter `aug_version` indicates the augmentation strategy : 0 for the non-symmetric Alart-Curnier augmented Lagrangian, 1 for the symmetric one, 2 for the symmetric one with an additional term and 3 for the new unsymmetric method.
+1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one, 3 for the unsymmetric method based on augmented multipliers.

 Contact with friction brick with a rigid obstacle
 +++++++++++++++++++++++++++++++++++++++++++++++++